nlw93/ctfs/docs/HackTheBox/shocker.md

+# Shocker

+## Recon
-After a port scan, there are only 2 ports exposed
+Only 2 ports exposed
 - 2222: ssh
 - 80: apache webserver

+The running version of SSH doesn't have any public exploits, so it seems pretty obvious the target will be a website for this challenge.

 ## Enumeration
+Nothing stood out from the scanning docs.
+I had to step back and really ask myself some fundamental questions to move forward on this one.

 ### What does it do?

 I've only been able to see the homepage `index.html` which appears to be a static page with a picture of a bug about to squash itself.

-There is an ETag: `"89-559ccac257884"` but it doesn't seem to decode to anything useful.

 ### What language is it written in?

-403 errors on aspx, asp, jsp, php.
+Based on some feroxbuster output (403 errors) the site seems to have the following filetypes `aspx`, `asp`, `jsp`, `php`.

 ### What server software is the application running on?

-Apache httpd 2.4.18 ((Ubuntu))
+Apache httpd 2.4.18 (Ubuntu)

-## Walkthrough
+## Getting help
 I peaked at the walkthrough because I was lost.
-No shocker - this machine was built to practice shellshock On apache, the `cgi-bin` folder contains scripts.
+No shocker - this machine was built to practice shellshock.

+On apache, the `cgi-bin` folder contains scripts.
 The scripts are accessed via web, run server side, then returned with an HTTP reply.
 Shellshock provides input that hijacks the server-side shell run.
 I also saw in the walkthrough that the target script is `/cgi-bin/user.sh`.

 But I want to prove this with a scan.

 ## fuzzing for shellshock
 Found a shellshock endpoint by running